-- No building will exceed a 45 ° solar access plane from the property boundary of the neighbour to the south. - Height diversity is encouraged, with taller townhouses suggested on smaller lots. - A maximum of four stories, a mixture of one, two and three storey structures are encouraged.
+- Recommend buildings do not exceed a 45 ° solar access plane from the property boundary of the neighbour to the south. - Height diversity is preferred, with taller townhouses suggested on smaller lots. - A maximum of four storeys, a mixture of one, two and three storey structures are encouraged.